 “It’s very competitive as you can travel nationally and play top teams in the country.
 It’s also a great opportunity to be seen by college coaches and get scholarships.
 This is my first year of ECNL and I’ve been able to see the difference between playing better competition and improving from playing better teams.
 Also I’ve been able to travel out of just my area and the Midwest so I can play some of the best teams in the US.”Olivia Hernandez

 As Hernandez mentioned, the league provides more exposure for its players to be recruited.
-The ECNL continues to aid in the recruiting process by teaming up with Trace as their official video partner.
-More than 50 ECNL clubs are using Trace to record and analyze soccer games and access player metrics.
-ECNL Members can learn more about their Trace benefits at www.traceup.com/ecnl.
+The ECNL continues to aid the recruiting process for its teams with more than 50 clubs currently using Trace to record and analyze soccer games and access player metrics.